stupidkiddy/kiddy1/README.md

 First,  call in all the needed files

-then, change the column manes of the two files: y_test and sub_test into "aitvity" and "ID" for later use
+then, change the column names of the two files: y_test and sub_test into "aitvity" and "ID" for later use

 with this, Uses descriptive activity names to name the activities in the data set change the y_test set and, change the y_train set